Who We Are

 Monthly Overview of NR Economy

-This issue of Natural Rubber Trends and Statistics present supply and demand for natural rubber during the period up to October 2016 and anticipated figures of the year 2016 covering all ANRPC member countries.
-It also gives a closer picture of current developments in natural rubber market and a short-term outlook.
+This issue of Natural Rubber Trends and Statistics presents the figures of supply and demand for NR during the period up to February 2017 and the anticipated monthly figures for March to May 2017 and for the year 2017, covering all ANRPC Member Countries.
+It also attempts to provide a closer picture of current developments in natural rubber market and a short-term outlook.

 For subscribing to Natural Rubber Trends and Statistics, please contact the ANRPC Secretariat at email@example.com.